cesanta/mongoose-os-docs/userguide/quickstart.md

 # Mongoose OS quick start quide

-A 10-minute guide to turn your device into a mobile-controllable, updatable, remotely manageable, secure, configurable product.
+A 15 minute guide to turn your device into a mobile-controllable, updatable, remotely manageable, secure, configurable product.
 Just follow the steps below.